alienxo/configs/README.md

 > \Steam\steamapps\common\Team Fortress 2\tf\cfg

-3. open the cfg and change whatever you'd like
+3. Open the CFG and change whatever you'd like